nakagami/tinytls/README.rst

 ---------------
-tinytls13
+tinytls
 ---------------

-tinytls13 is a pure python TLS1.3 protocol wrapper.
+tinytls is a pure python TLS1.3 protocol wrapper.

 As a result of learning TLS1.3,
 I wrote this as a sample implementation of TLS1.3 client.